brownd1978/KinKal_to_UPS/README.md

 * ups list -aK+ KinKal
 * setup -B KinKal VERSION -qQUALIFIERS

-You can access the headers and librarie with the usual -I$KINKAL_INC and -L$KINKAL_LIB.
-The include line within a .cc file should look like:
+You can access the headers and libraries with the usual -I$KINKAL_INC and -L$KINKAL_LIB.
+An include directive within a .cc file should look like:

   #include "KinKal/Fit/Track.hh"